 How did your love of film lead to a passion for consumer technology?

 REX – As a kid, I was lucky enough to star in a movie that my dad made.
 While I'm sorry to say that my film career never took off (let's just say, I wasn't exactly an Oscar contender), I fell in love with media, content, and storytelling.
-I grew up memorizing box office numbers and Oscar winners, which morphed into a fascination with internet culture.
+I grew up memorizing box office numbers and Billboard charts, which morphed into a fascination with internet culture.
 I approach investing through the lens of how people and technology intersect.
 People are spending time in new ways: they're creating content, gaming, livestreaming, buying and selling things online, socializing in virtual worlds.
-The pandemic has compressed decades of behavior changes into months.
+The pandemic compressed decades of behavior change into months.
 The companies created today will define the next generation of culture.

 How does your experience as an online creator influence how you invest in the creator economy?

-REX – In a past life, I made a living as a creator on Instagram and in the future, more people will be creators.
+REX – In a past life, I earned income on Instagram and TikTok.
+In the future, more people will be creators.
 The internet removed gatekeepers, which has unlocked an incredible amount of talent and self-expression.
 New platforms and tools let people monetize their individuality and creativity.
 We’ve seen this in the Index portfolio with game developers building in Roblox, with fans supporting creators on Patreon, with creator communities connecting in Discord.
-This isn't just the future of entertainment, but also the future of work, the future of education, and the future of social interaction.
+This isn’t just the future of entertainment, but also the future of work, the future of education, and the future of social interaction.
 I’m excited by how both cultural shifts, like the rise of Gen Z, and technological shifts, like blockchain, will change how we interact and earn online.
 We’re on the cusp of a digital Renaissance.

 Why did you choose to be based in New York?